Hindley Junior & Infant School

 • To evaluate the success of their writing, pupils produce a final version of their writing piece.

 Through the use of the two statutory appendices, Spelling and Vocabulary, and Grammar and Punctuation, key knowledge and skills are interwoven through the pillars of Reading, Writing and Spoken Language and pupils are encouraged to use the correct grammatical terms which are integrated within teaching.
 Teachers insist on high levels of accuracy consistent with taught content in order to promote pupils’ ability to participate fully, and confidently, as a member of society.
-Teachers are aware that writing depends on fluent, legible and eventually, speedy handwriting; therefore, all pupils participate in discrete, daily handwriting practice to develop this.
-Spelling is taught consistently each day for 15 minutes and follows the Read, Write, Inc Phonic and Spelling scheme of work which contains the spelling rules and patterns outlined in the National Curriculum.
+Teachers are aware that writing depends on fluent, legible and eventually, speedy transcription skills; therefore, alongside the daily teaching of handwriting, all pupils participate in discrete, daily teaching of Spelling.
+This is taught consistently each day for 15 minutes and follows the Read, Write, Inc. Phonic and Spelling scheme of work which contains the spelling rules and patterns outlined in the National Curriculum.

-• Our consistent approach to the teaching of Writing ensures a positive learning atmosphere is provided for pupils where they can develop passion alongside a strong sense of pride in the writing they produce.
-Throughout their primary education, pupils are taught a wide range of transcription and composition skills which are not exclusive to Writing lessons, but are transferrable across the curriculum.
+Our consistent approach to the teaching of Writing ensures a positive learning atmosphere is provided for pupils where they can develop passion alongside a strong sense of pride in the writing they produce.
+Throughout their primary education, pupils are taught a wide range of transcription and composition skills which are not exclusive to Writing lessons, but are transferrable across the curriculum and beyond.

 In order to develop our assessment of pupils’ writing further, develop subject knowledge and pedagogy, and to provide our pupils’ with the most accurate and purposeful feedback, our end-of-year assessment frameworks have recently been developed to replicate the end of KS1 and KS2 assessment frameworks; therefore, the more-recent frameworks contain a series of Working Towards the End-of Year Expectation statements.
 This has enabled teachers to monitor progress, make sound judgements confidently and more accurately, and identify next steps required to developing the individual needs of pupils.